-Pharmacogenomics is the study of how the genome affects an individual’s reaction to a drug that enters their system, and in an age of heightened focus on genetic modification and engineering, is increasingly important to professionals entering the pharmaceutical space.
+Pharmacogenomics is the study of how the genome affects an individual’s reaction to a drug that enters their system.
+In an age of heightened focus on genetic modification and engineering, it is increasingly important to professionals entering the pharmaceutical space.
 Want to learn a little more about it?
 Here is an introduction.

 Pharmacogenomics Is a Proactive Step Toward Improved Outcomes

 Though it is well known that different people react differently to medications, the reality today is that people are often prescribed medications that might not work for them.
 The reason?
 There’s no way to know with absolute certainty that the medication won’t work until after the individual takes it.

 Pharmacogenomics, though a young field of study, offers the potential for improvement in this area.
 Tools used in this research could be used for checking patients for genetic variations known to result in poorer outcomes for a given medication.
 When detected, doctors could screen out any individuals who would fare poorly with a prescribed treatment, offering them an alternative that is better suited to their genetic makeup.

 The results should be faster progression toward healing and better outcomes for patients who might otherwise have to wait until their incompatibility was discovered through trial and error.